ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 messages for all dependent cost maps.
 The ALTO client then applies all network and cost map updates atomically.

-Alternatively, the ALTO client MAY update the network map immediately.
-In this case, the cost maps using the network map become invalid because they are inconsistent with the current network map; hence, the ALTO client MUST mark each such dependent cost map as temporarily invalid and MUST NOT use each such cost map until the ALTO client receives a cost map update indicating that it is based on the new network map version tag.
+Alternatively, the ALTO client may update the network map immediately.
+In this case, the cost maps using the network map become invalid because they are inconsistent with the current network map; hence, the ALTO client must mark each such dependent cost map as temporarily invalid and must not use each such cost map until the ALTO client receives a cost map update indicating that it is based on the new network map version tag.

-When implementing server push, the server SHOULD send updates for dependent resource (i.e., the cost maps in the preceding example) in a timely fashion.
-However, if the ALTO client does not receive the expected updates, a simple recovery method is that the ALTO client uses client pull to request the missing update.
-The ALTO client MAY retain the version tag of the last version of any tagged resources and search those version tags when identifying the new updates to pull.
-Although not as efficient as possible, this recovery method is simple and reliable.

-Though a server SHOULD send update items sequentially, it is possible that a client receives the update items out of order (in the case of a retransmitted update item or a result of concurrent fetch).
-The client MUST buffer the update items if they arrive out of order and then apply them sequentially (based upon the sequence numbers) due to the operation of JSON merge patch and JSON patch.
+Though a server should send update items sequentially, it is possible that a client receives the update items out of order (in the case of a retransmitted update item or a result of concurrent fetch).
+The client must buffer the update items if they arrive out of order and then apply them sequentially (based upon the sequence numbers) due to the operation of JSON merge patch and JSON patch.

 ## Considerations for Updates to Filtered Cost Maps

-If TIPS provides updates to a Filtered Cost Map that allows constraint tests, then an ALTO client MAY request updates to a Filtered Cost Map request with a constraint test.
+If TIPS provides updates to a Filtered Cost Map that allows constraint tests, then an ALTO client may request updates to a Filtered Cost Map request with a constraint test.
 In this case, when a cost changes, the updates graph MUST have an update if the new value satisfies the test.
 If the new value does not, whether there